 Our programs are rooted in nature-based wisdom common to all our ancestors, including indigenous European, Asian and African cultures.
 Jeff's own ancestors are from the Celtic tribes of central Europe and the Anglo-Celtic Isles.
 He does not claim American Indian heritage, and he does not have a grandmother who was a Cherokee princess.

 Much can be learned from Native American wisdom.
 But non-Indians have done a lot of harm misappropriating Native American culture.
-So Jeff has worked hard to do something different.
-He has reached out to indigenous elders of North and South America willing to share their traditional ways with him.
-These include spiritual leaders of the Oglala Lakota people in South Dakota, First Nation Cree elders in Alberta, Canada, the Quechua Taita Iachak of South America (Peru), the Cherokee path of his first teacher Mikkal, and the modern Mexican Toltec system.
-Each year Jeff is invited back to Pine Ridge Indian Reservation in South Dakota to meet with respected elders like Henry Red Cloud to share culture, provide volunteer work, and learn from the Lakota people (see our Pine Ridge program).
+So Jeff has worked hard to learn from indigenous elders willing to share their traditional ways with him.
+These include spiritual leaders of the Oglala Lakota people in South Dakota, First Nation Cree elders in Canada, the Quechua Taita Iachak of South America (Peru), the Cherokee path of his first teacher Mikkal, and the modern Mexican Toltec system.

 Every human being, regardless of culture or bloodline, comes from indigenous ancestors somewhere on the living earth.
 Every human being has a responsibility to honor the Creator and protect the Earth Mother.

 This is what I have learned from my indigenous brothers and sisters.
 I am deeply grateful for their teachings.